smariagomez/css-portfolio-challenge/README.md

 Formatting/dimensions of project 1 image need to be adjusted to mitigate blurriness.

-CSS for lef-sided border needs to be adjustd for more seamlsess transitions between screen sizes.
+CSS for left-sided border needs to be adjustd for more seamlsess transitions between screen sizes.

-Will need to aquire profession headshot to replace avatar.
+Will need to acquire a professional headshot to replace avatar.

 <img src="./assets/ProfileScreenShot.jpg">